ddmitov/perl-executing-browser/README.md

 ## Features

 **Usability:**
-* Perl 5 scripts can be fed from HTML forms using GET or POST methods or from AJAX requests.
+* Perl 5 scripts can be fed directly from HTML forms using GET or POST methods or using AJAX requests.
-* Single file or multiple files, new filename, existing or new directory can be selected by user and supplied with their full paths to local Perl scripts.
+* Any version of Perl 5 can be used.
 * Basic security restrictions are imposed on every Perl script.
-* Any version of Perl 5 can be used.
 * PEB can be started from any folder.
-* Cross-site scripting is disabled for all web pages.
+* PEB is usefull for both single-page or multi-page applications.
+* Single file or multiple files, new filename, existing or new directory can be selected by user.
+  Their full paths are displayed in the calling local page and they can be supplied to local Perl scripts.
 * Browser functions are accessible from special URLs.
 * Any icon can be displayed on windows and message boxes.
-* Every aspect of the graphical user interface can be customized using HTML & JavaScript.
-* Usefull for both single-page or multi-page applications.
 * Optional JavaScript translation of context menu and dialog boxes.
 * Optional warning for unsaved data in HTML forms before closing a window to prevent accidental data loss.
+* Cross-site scripting is disabled for all web pages.

 **Development goodies:**
 * PEB can interact with the Perl 5 debugger in graphical mode - see section *HTML Interface for the Perl Debugger*